-1) All City-owned and City-managed new construction and major renovation projects (see Section VII: Definitions, for what qualifies as a major renovation) will be designed and constructed to be formally LEED certified as well as achieve Designed to Earn ENERGY STAR® Certification (where applicable).
+I) All City-owned and City-managed new construction and major renovation of regularly occupied building projects (see Section VI: Definitions, for what qualifies as a major renovation) will be designed and constructed to be formally LEED certified as well as achieve Designed to Earn ENERGY STAR® Certification (where applicable).
 Green Globes Certification is an acceptable substitute for LEED.
-Refer to Section E: Exceptions and Compliance for details on documentation submission requirements for project teams pursuing LEED/Green Globes certification as well as details on how project teams can seek exemptions from LEED/Green Globes certification.
+Refer to Section V: Exceptions and Compliance for details on documentation submission requirements for project teams pursuing LEED/Green Globes certification as well as details on how project teams can seek exemptions from LEED/Green Globes certification.

 - 2) Commissioning is required for all new construction projects and must include commissioning of mechanical, electrical, plumbing, building envelope, and renewable energy systems in the scope.
 Refer to Section V: Exceptions and Compliance for commissioning submittal requirements. - 3) This Policy shall emphasize a site location and selection process that considers the adaptive re-use of existing City-owned and community resources (existing structures, available infrastructure, and brownfield/grayfield real properties) over the development of new facilities/structures and the development of greenfield sites.
 Project teams must also look for opportunities to co-locate facilities in an effort to minimize land disturbance.
-Project teams should seek innovation points for site selection and co-location if pursuing LEED or Green Globes certification. - 4) All new construction and building addition projects for facilities and spaces > 5,000 square feet (and also are 'opted in' to the Duke Energy EE Rider) as well as all major renovation projects (refer to Section VII: Definitions) involving gutting and equipment replacement must utilize the Energy Design Assistance services offered by Duke Energy (or comparable program if Duke Energy's offering changes).
+Project teams should seek innovation points for site selection and co-location if pursuing LEED or Green Globes certification. - 4) All new construction and building addition projects for regularly occupied facilities and spaces > 5,000 square feet (and also are 'opted in' to the Duke Energy EE Rider) as well as all major renovation projects (refer to Section VII: Definitions) involving gutting and equipment replacement must utilize the Energy Design Assistance services offered by Duke Energy (or comparable program if Duke Energy's offering changes).
 Refer to Section V: Exceptions and Compliance for details on complying with this policy element. - 5) Employee and municipal fleet vehicle parking areas of newly constructed facilities as well as qualifying renovation projects are required to provide electrical vehicle supply equipment (EVSE) infrastructure at a level consistent with our municipal fleet transition to electric vehicles and the anticipated 2040 EV market.
 Qualifying renovation projects are any capital projects where parking spaces are added or where >50% of the existing parking spaces are being repaved.
-Public parking spaces at municipal facilities are exempt from this policy requirement. - 6) All new construction projects for buildings >5,000 square feet as well as all roof replacement projects on buildings of the same minimum size requirements must include an on-site solar photovoltaic (PV) energy system as part of the capital project scope, so long as the inclusion of solar PV energy has a positive net present value (NPV).
-For instances that on-site solar energy has a negative NPV, then the project must, at a minimum, scope the project such that the facility is deemed 'solar ready' upon completion of the project. - 7) To reduce energy use associated with plug and process loads (PPL) through the automatic control of a portion of the circuits that serve plug loads, a minimum of 50% of circuits serving convenience receptacles shall meet the requirements specified in the Plug Load Management Requirements detailed within the SFP Guidance Document.
-Facilities that operate 24/7 must implement PPL control minimums appropriate for that building's load profile.
+Public parking spaces at municipal facilities are exempt from this policy requirement. - 6) All new construction projects for buildings >5,000 square feet as well as all roof replacement projects on buildings of the same minimum size requirements must install cool roofs and include an on-site solar photovoltaic (PV) energy system as part of the capital project scope, so long as the inclusion of solar PV energy system has a net present value (NPV) at least 15% below the initial investment.
+For instances that an on-site solar PV energy system does not meet the NPV requirement, then the project must, at a minimum, scope the project such that the facility is deemed 'solar ready' upon completion of the project. - 7) To maximize the amount of solar energy used on site and to reduce the facility's peak demand, all new construction projects that are installing an on-site solar PV energy system per Section II.6 above, shall also include energy storage system as part of the capital project scope, so long as the inclusion of the energy storage system has an NPV greater than or equal to zero.